What's the difference between wish and hope?

 Special Example: I wish + noun / I wish + for + noun

-I wish for a billion dollars. (a birthday wish)
+• I wish for a billion dollars. (a wish for something)

 Now it’s your turn!
 Choose the correct word in the examples below.